 Many people around the world have been looking for information on how to move to London and become a permanent resident.
 However, the UK immigration regulations can be complex and sometimes confusing when moving to London and becoming a permanent Londoner.
 Additionally, these rules keep changing, so the information can quickly become outdated and inapplicable.
 It is therefore important to constantly seek the current UK immigration information from credible sources such as the official UK government website and others like us.
 Here, you will surely get the latest and most credible tips on moving to London and permanently living in the city of London.
 To rent a flat london, contact us today!

-Expats from European Economic Area
+Expats from the European Economic Area

-Application Process to Become Permanent Resident in London UK
+Application Process to Become Permanent Resident in London, UK

 Once your time of residence in the UK has elapsed and qualified to apply for ILE status, you can start the process by making an application to the Home Office Public Enquiry Office.
-The forms for this can be downloaded from the official government website using a step by step guide.
+The forms for this can be downloaded from the official government website using a step-by-step guide.
 The most downloaded forms are those for expats on work visas and those for dependents.

 The climax of moving to and becoming a permanent resident in London is by becoming a fully-fledged citizen in the UK (becoming a British Citizen by naturalization).
-After 12 months with ILE status, you can apply for British citizenship.
+After 12 months of ILE status, you can apply for British citizenship.